 How do we know there are angels?
 Do we have our own special guardian angels watching over us?
 How many times have we almost entered into danger only to change our minds at the last minute?
 Is this simply being…

-It all started several years ago … fibroids.
+All started several years ago … fibroids.
 A wait and see approach was taken by my doctors.
 Eventually due to bloating, painful nauseous periods (having to take time off work) low iron count and feeling very constantly tired, I decided to see a gynaecologist.

 I had my two children, both boys, at aged 38 and 40, suffering a cervical prolapse temporarily after each.
 After a few months with plenty of pelvic floor exercises, the symptoms went away, until a relapse a some years later due to stress, I think.
 Again, a period of exercising did the trick and I was prolapse-free for another few years.
-Then in 2005 the prolapse returned.
+Then the prolapse returned.
 Now aged 52 nothing was going to make it go away this time.

 Dear All, I feel so very sad reading all the comments posted on this website.
 So many women facing such a dreadful decision, and most of them after having already put up with YEARS of misery.

 I had a prophalactic laproscopically assisted vaginal hysterectomy with bilateral salpingo-oopherectomy on 02.04.2012 undertaken due to strong family history of bowel and endometrial cancer.

 I’m 44 years old, in Australia and had a total abdominal hysterectomy (cervix, vaginal cuff gone but retained ovaries) on 8th Feb 2012 and now just 8 weeks post-op.
 I know many women find relief after a hysterectomy but I did not feel ‘sick’ and simply did not want the operation.

 I had a subtotal hysterectomy on 29th December 2011 and now have my life back.
 I have suffered with very heavy periods all my life but especially since I had my children.